cleverpush/cleverpush-developer-docs/docs/sdks/android/extension.md

 On Android you can modify the notification and optionally silence it with a Notification Extender Service.
 Here is how to set it up:

-Minimum Android SDK Version: 1.5.0
+Minimum CleverPush Android SDK Version: 1.5.0

 1. Create a new Class which extends `com.cleverpush.service.NotificationExtenderService`